 About Mario R. Mattera

 Senator Mario Mattera was first elected to the 2nd Senate District of the New York State Senate in November of 2020 and sworn into office on January 5, 2021.
-He won reelection in November of 2022 and will begin his second term representing the residents of the Towns of Huntington in January of 2023.
+He won reelection in November of 2022 and is now in his second term representing the residents of the Towns of Huntington and Smithtown.

 As someone who has lived and worked in the 2nd Senate District his entire life, Mario understands the needs of local families and the need to reduce the impact Albany’s tax burden is placing on our way of life.
 As a longtime union leader in the Plumbers Local Union #200, he has cultivated a keen understanding of the needs of our hard-working men and women and how a good economic climate is essential to helping local businesses create much-needed jobs that provide workers with decent pay and benefits.
 And as a father and husband, he is personally aware that the key to achieving all of this is ensuring that everyone has access to a quality education.